lislis/clojurebridge-berlin.github.io/docs/coaches_training.deck.md

 #### How can you divide the roles between the coaches?
 #### How can you get a good dynamic between the whole team, both attendees and coaches?

-DISCUSS!

-# Build a Team

-* ClojureBridge normally makes a distinction between coaches and TAs (teaching assistants).
-* We will try to form groups with two coaches per group.
-* You can decide on one coach to take the lead, or you can tag-team.
-* There will also be some "floating" TAs that can go around ang help.

 # Coaching Dynamics (Ideas)

-* Talk with your co-coach beforehand to set expectations
+* Talk with your co-coach beforehand to set expectations.
+* You can decide on one coach to take the lead.
-* It can make sense to have one person take the lead
+* It can make sense to have one person take the lead.
-* The other coach can give more individual assistance
+* The other coach can give more individual assistance.
 * Swap these roles around if it makes sense.
 Find a healthy dynamic!

 # Co-coaching (Some Ideas)